How much will be paid

 Keep trees weed-free

-Trees must be protected from competing weeds for 3 years, or until they are big enough not to be threatened by competition from weeds.
+You must protect trees must from competing weeds for 3 years, or until they are big enough not to be threatened by competition from weeds.

-This can be done by using suitable mulch, an appropriate herbicide or weeding by hand.
-Follow relevant laws and codes of practice if spraying.
+You can do this by using suitable mulch, an appropriate herbicide or weeding by hand.
+You must follow relevant laws and codes of practice if spraying.

 - any consents or permissions connected with the work